ViF-SD2E: A Robust Weakly-Supervised Method for Neural Decoding: Parameter and running environment

 \textbf{KF:} The initial position $z_0$ = 0, covariance $P_{y,0\mid0}$= 10, state noise variance $Q_w$= 0.8, and observed noise variance ${\bf R}_v={\mathbf{(\bf\bar{s}-\bf\hat{s})}^\mathrm{T}(\bf\bar{s}-\bf\hat{s})}/{(K-1)}$, where ${\bf\bar{s}}=\mathbf{({\bf s}_0,{\bf s}_1,..., {\bf s}_{\emph K-1})}^\mathrm{T}$ and $\bf\hat{s}=\bf{Y^\dag\hat{W}}$. \textbf{XGBoost:} The initial $max\_depth$ = 5, $learning\_rate$ = 0.1, $n\_estimators$ = 150, $objective$ = $\rm{'reg:linear'}$, $n\_jobs$ = -1, $eval\_metric$ = $\rm{'logloss'}$, and $verbose$ = 100. \textbf{LightGBM:} The initial $num\_leaves$ = 33, $learning\_rate$ = 0.05, $n\_estimators$ = 150, $eval\_metric$ = $\rm{'logloss'}$, and $verbose$ = 100. \textbf{WSL-KF:} This is the KF in WSL.
 The initial position $z_0$= 10, covariance $P_{y,0\mid0}$= 10, and system noise variance $R_w$ = 0.8.
 The observed noise variance $\bf{R}_v$= diag(ones(1,42)) represents generation behavior 1, and the diagonal matrix is listed as 42.
 The initial weight $\bf\tilde{W}_0$ = ones (2, 42) represents generation behavior 2, and the all-ones matrix is listed as 42. \textbf{WSL-EM:} This is the EM in WSL.
 The initial position $z_0$= 10, covariance $P_{y,0\mid0}$ = 10, and system noise variance $R_w$ = 2.
 The observed noise variance $\bf{R}_v$ = diag(ones(1, 42$T$)) represents generation behavior 1 and the diagonal matrix is listed as 42$T$. $\bf\tilde{W}_0$ = ones (2, 42$T$) represents generation behavior 2, the all-ones matrix is listed as 42$T$.
 The $T$ is set to 10 in the X- and Y-position, and $iteration$ = 8. \textbf{LSTM:} The initial, $input\_size$ = 42$T$, $hidden\_size$ = 70, $output\_size$ = 1, $num\_layers$ = 3, $learning\_rate$ = 0.02.
 The maximum-value of $epoch$ is set to 1000,and optimization period $t=10$.
 The Look\_back $T$ is also set to 10 in the X- and Y-position. \textbf{ViF-SD2E (Local) and (Global):} Both of these are robust weakly-supervised methods.
 The initial position $z_0$= 10, covariance $P_{y,0\mid0}$ = 10, and system noise variance $R_w$ = 2.
 The observed noise variance $\bf{R}_v$ = diag(ones(1, 42$T$)) represents generation behavior 1 and the diagonal matrix is listed as 42$T$. $\bf\tilde{W}_0$ = ones (2, 42$T$) represents generation behavior 2, the all-ones matrix is listed as 42$T$.
 The $input\_size$ = 42$T$, $hidden\_size$ = 70, $output\_size$ = 1, $num\_layers$ = 3, $learning\_rate$ = 0.02.
 The maximum value of $epoch$ is set to 1000.
 The Look\_back $T$ is also set to 10 in the X- and Y-position, and the value of $iteration$ is set to 8.
 Finally, the space parameter $N$ is set to 3 in the X- and Y-position.

 For non-deep methods, the experiments of KF, XGBoost, LightGBM, WSL-KF, and WSL-EM can be directly reproduced.
-For deep LSTM and ViF-SD2E, the underlying LSTM adopted in the exploitation has the same settings as traditional supervised LSTM for fair comparison in the testing.
+For deep LSTM and ViF-SD2E, the underlying LSTM adopted in the exploitation has the same settings as traditional supervised LSTM for the sake of making a fair comparison in the testing.